tonyspiro/react-chat-app/README.md

 ```
 npm run development
 ```
+View the app running in development at [http://loaclhost:8080](http://loaclhost:8080)
 ###Configure your own chat app
 1. Set up a bucket in [Cosmic JS](https://cosmicjs.com) with an object type of `messages`.
 2. Edit config.js: